Susan Kabonero Muhwezi: Career

-In 2019 she was elected as the chairperson Uganda Hotel Owners Association, a position she still holds to date.
-She is an advisor to the Ugandan government on matters related to the African Growth and Opportunity aiming to enhance Ugandan's trade relations and opportunities.
+In 2019 she was elected as the chairperson Uganda Hotel Owners Association, a position she continued to hold until at least 2024.
+She is an advisor to the President of Uganda and the nation's government on matters related to the African Growth and Opportunity, aiming to enhance Ugandan's trade relations and opportunities.
+Muhwezi has a significant role in public–private sector collaboration.
+In 2026, she was elected to the board of the Private Sector Foundation Uganda (PSFU), representing the tourism and hospitality sector.
+Her appointment was widely viewed as a strategic move to strengthen tourism’s voice within national economic planning.